Guide to Education options for young people with SEND after age 16

 1. Learning options and help to choose

-All young people are entitled to free full-time education until they’re 19 and they have to stay in education or training until their 18th birthday.
+All young people have a right to stay in education or training until their 18th birthday.

 We have a duty to encourage, enable and help young people in suitable education and training, specifically if: